 As one of the world’s oldest and regularly used poetry, some recognizable poets wrote many haiku.
 While the most well-known is Matsuo Basho, others we may recognize are William Blake, T.S.
 Eliot, or Maya Angelou.
-And as small as the poem may be, they can be quite challenging to write.
+And as small as the poem may be, it can be quite challenging to write.
 Try capturing an entire moment or emotion in 17 syllables and getting it right.

 However, English haiku does not always follow the strict syllable count found in Japanese haiku.
-The typical length of haiku found in English language journals is 10-14 syllables versus the 5-7-5 syllables used in the Japanese language.
+The typical length of haiku in English language journals is 10-14 syllables versus the 5-7-5 syllables used in the Japanese language.